Agoric/documentation/main/getting-started/start-a-project.md

 The Agoric platform is at the beta stage.
 It is in the process of being formally evaluated for vulnerabilities, and is undergoing security treatment and hardening to support mainnet-1 launch.
 Do not use for production purposes.
 :::

-Do not proceed unless you've [installed the Agoric SDK](/getting-started/before-using-agoric.md).
+Before we begin, you should use `agoric --version` to double-check that you have [installed the Agoric SDK](/getting-started/before-using-agoric.md).

+If it is available, then you successfully installed the Agoric SDK.
+If not, then please do so before continuing.

-If `agoric --version` is available, then you're ready for our first Agoric _Dapp_ (decentralized application)!
+After you've [installed the Agoric SDK](/getting-started/before-using-agoric.md), then you're ready for your first _Agoric Dapp_ (decentralized application) by continuing the instructions below.

 We'll be running **three terminal windows**.
 See below: